 Plus, since fiber is naturally found in nutrient-dense fruits and vegetables, you get the added benefit of their antioxidant and phytonutrient support, he says.

 Digestive Health is an excellent source of dietary fiber that’s designed to help keep you regular while supporting your digestive health.*

 Bonus: You can get 40 percent of your daily recommended amount of fiber when you add this boost to your daily Shakeology.

 On its own, Digestive Health contains a unique blend of seven grams of soluble and insoluble fiber in every scoop.
-This powerful boost helps maintain regularity, support digestive health, and provides omega 3 fatty acids to help support cardiovascular health — and it doesn’t contain any artificial colors, flavors, sweeteners, or preservatives.*
+This powerful boost helps maintain regularity and support digestive health, and provides omega-3 fatty acids to help support cardiovascular health — and it doesn’t contain any artificial colors, flavors, sweeteners, or preservatives.*

 Digestive Health Ingredients

 The Digestive Health ingredients help maintain regularity and digestive health.* Here’s why they were selected for this Shakeology Boost — and how you can add them into your healthy diet on their own.

 Yes, this is the same plant as Ch-Ch-Ch-Chia Pets!
 These tiny seeds are a great source of insoluble fiber.
 Ancient South American cultures used chia for energy, and now they are popular ingredients in puddings, smoothies, and jams.